P-code machine: Microsoft P-code

-P-Code is a name for several of Microsoft's proprietary intermediate languages.
+P-code is a name later used by some of Microsoft's intermediate languages.
 They provided an alternate binary format to machine code.
-At various times, Microsoft have said p-code is an abbreviation for either packed code or pseudo code.
+At various times, Microsoft has said P-code is an abbreviation for either packed code or pseudo code.

-Microsoft p-code was used in Visual C++ and Visual Basic.
-Like other p-code implementations, Microsoft p-code enabled a more compact executable at the expense of slower execution.
+Some Microsoft P-code flavor, quite different from the one used by the C compiler, was widely used with Visual Basic which had a runtime that included a VM or could be directly compiled to native code.
+Like other P-code implementations, Microsoft P-code enabled a more compact executable at the expense of slower execution.